optimsoc/optimsoc/doc/refman/porting.rst

      .. code-block:: shell

-       cd $OPTIMSOC_SOURCE
+       cd $OPTIMSOC_SRC
        ./tools/build.py --link-hw  --without-docs --without-examples-fpga --without-examples-sim

-     This command will build all tools and link (instead of copy) all RTL/Verilog files to the ``$OPTIMSOC_SOURCE/objdir/dist``.
+     This command will build all tools and link (instead of copy) all RTL/Verilog files to the ``$OPTIMSOC_SRC/objdir/dist``.
      In the following, you can edit RTL files in ``externals/`` without running this command again.

-   - Ensure that you're using the OpTiMSoC version you've just built by running ``source $OPTIMSOC_SOURCE/objdir/dist/optimsoc-environment.sh``.
+   - Ensure that you're using the OpTiMSoC version you've just built by running ``source $OPTIMSOC_SRC/objdir/dist/optimsoc-environment.sh``.
      Do this in every shell you're using (or add it to your ``~/.bashrc``).

    - Now synthesize the compute_tile example with fusesoc: